What are the GPRS support nodes consists of?

 2.2.
 IP Address Allocation:

-• GGSN manages Quality of Service parameters, ensuring that the allocated resources meet the specified QoS requirements for different services, applications, and users.
+• GGSN QUALITY OF SERVICE PARAMERTS, ENSURING THAT The allocated resources meet the specific requirements for different services, applications, and users.

 2.4.
 Charging and Billing Support:

-• GGSN monitors and records data usage by individual mobile devices.
+• GGSN Monitors and records data use by individual mobile devices.
 This information is essential for billing purposes, allowing service providers to charge users based on their data consumption.

 • Authentication and Authorization: